Konrad II - Who would have thought

 Listen as Spotify Playlist

-Listen as seperate Podcast on Apple
+Listen as separate Podcast on Apple

-Listen as seperate show on YouTube
+Listen as separate show on YouTube

 The music for the show is Flute Sonata in E-flat major, H.545 by Carl Phillip Emmanuel Bach (or some claim it as BWV 1031 Johann Sebastian Bach) performed and arranged by Michel Rondeau under Common Creative Licence 3.0.